edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 Bioconda is a channel, maintained by the [Bioconda project](https://bioconda.github.io)),   specialising in bioinformatics software.
 Bioconda contains 1000's of  bioinformatics packages ready to use with conda install.

 > R and Bioconductor packages
 > Most R packages on CRAN should be submitted at Conda-Forge.
-Specifically, if the CRAN  package has a Bioconductor package dependency, it belongs in Bioconda.
+However, if the CRAN  package has a Bioconductor, a repository for bioinformatics R packages,  dependency, it belongs in Bioconda.
 If the CRAN package does not have a Bioconductor package dependency, it belongs in Conda-Forge.
 {: .callout}

 ## How do I install a package from a specific channel?